AiAnswer3213/CyborgRaidFrame/README.md

 ## Project intent

 * Our primary goal is to create a robust framework for testing the interface layout.
-* We will use dummy data when possible or necessary to ensure the interface is thoroughly tested.
+* We will use real data from the game to ensure the interface is thoroughly tested.
 * This approach will help us identify and resolve any issues early in the development process, ensuring a smooth and efficient user experience.